 Make sure the advisory board executive sponsor, subject matter experts and all internal key stakeholders are aligned with the session objectives and flow in advance of the face-to-face meeting.

-Provide an overview of the facilitation guidelines and process to internal key stakeholders prior to the face-to-face meeting to set proper expectations.
+Provide an overview of the facilitation guidelines and process to internal key stakeholders prior to the face-to-face meeting to set proper expectations. - Set the facilitation ground rules and guide the conversation.

 At the beginning of the meeting, verbally set ground rules to all advisory board attendees.
 Make sure to specify items like: everyone participates, there are no right or wrong answers, respect for one another, no laptops or cell phones and no side conversations.
 Guiding the conversation involves being 100% present and engaged to actively listen, paraphrase and summarize key points, and encourages all participants to contribute.
 Constantly ask yourself: Are the session objectives being met?
 Is everyone participating?
 Am I being objective?
-Is anyone not engaged?
+Is anyone not engaged? - The facilitator skillfully interjects and repositions.

 One of the many potentially disruptive forces in an advisory board meeting are CAB members who are dominant or internal stakeholders that feel they need to respond to every comment.